Raw lemon lime blueberry cheesecake - vegan

 - 2 cups blueberries frozen or fresh

-- 1/2 cup of the above lemon cheesecake mixture
+- 1/2 cup kept aside from the above raw lemon cheesecake layer mixture

 1. Crust making: